 NIOSH maintains a list of respirator makes and models certified for use against specific hazards or types of environments.
 Hospitals can search the list by contaminant type (e.g., organic vapors), facepiece style (e.g., hood) and other criteria.
 CBRN-approved respirators will appear on this list as they are certified.
-Access the list here.
+To access the list, see <www.cdc.gov/niosh/npptl/topics/respirators/cel/ >.

 Protective equipment deteriorates with use and time.
 To minimize the amount of costly equipment expended during frequent drills, the interviewed hospitals typically maintain sets of PPE that are designated for drills.
 These "reusable" items are marked accordingly and repackaged after each training session.
-In differently marked containers, the hospitals store identical to the original or comparable packaging) that would be used during a real incident.
+In differently marked containers, the hospitals store identical PPE (still in the original or comparable packaging) that would be used during a real incident.

 Protective equipment storage can present challenges.

 The hospitals that were interviewed typically use one of two methods: cabinets or plastic storage boxes on shelves.
 Hospital A uses large stainless steel rolling cabinets that can be pushed to the ED entrance for easy equipment access when the decontamination facility is activated.
 Other hospitals use clear (easy to see contents) or colored (for coding) plastic storage containers to hold PPE sets and other supplies.
 To ensure equipment is convenient during an emergency, the hospitals store equipment on shelves or cabinets near the ED door or in an adjacent room.
 One small hospital keeps equipment in locking cabinets along one wall of the small ED entry vestibule.